-- Why the majority of investors presented the opportunity to invest in WhatsApp declined to do so
+- Why the majority of investors presented the opportunity to invest in Occulus declined to do so

-• How Sequoia partner Jim Goetz diligence the deal and decided to invest in WhatsApp instead of the literally hundreds of comparable messaging applications then and now in the marketplace
+- How Thiel and Parker and their fund partners diligenced the deal and decided to invest in Occulus instead of in the dozens of virtual reality technologies then and now in the marketplace

-- How Big Data and Black Swan portfolio theory and modeling were critical to Sequoia’s valuation analysis on the deal
+- How Big Data and Black Swan portfolio theory and modeling were critical to their valuation analysis on the deal

-- How today’s booming IPO market, with through March 1st more than 42 IPOs raising $8.2 billion – the highest YTD activity since 2007 – is affecting (positively and negatively) the technology deal marketplace
+- How today’s booming IPO and deal market, discussed above, is affecting (positively and negatively) the technology deal marketplace

 Register now via the below link: